Sorry, you need to enable JavaScript to visit this website.

 Postgraduate Study

-The principal educational aim of the PhD programme is to assist each student to acquire the research techniques, skills and knowledge that will enable them to make an original and significant contribution to scholarship, research or artistic practice in the discipline that is the focus of each individual's thesis.
-Given the focus of the programme on individual research excellence, it is necessarily tailored to the research interests of the student and the expertise of their supervisor.
+The principal educational aim of the PhD programme is to assist each student in acquiring the research techniques, skills and knowledge that will enable them to make an original and significant contribution to scholarship, research or artistic practice in the discipline that is the focus of each individual's thesis.
+Given the focus of the programme on individual research excellence, it is necessarily tailored to the research interests of the student and the expertise of their Supervisor.

-• the ability to engage with both teaching and research at the highest level in the contemporary academic environment; and
+• the ability to engage with both teaching and research at the highest level in the contemporary academic environment

 Continuing

-Students wishing to continue from the MPhil in Music to the PhD in Music must have achieved an overall mark of at least 70 per cent, and a mark of distinction in the most extended, relevant piece of work.
+Students wishing to continue from the MPhil in Music to the PhD in Music must have achieved Master's merit or equivalent, with distinction or equivalent in the dissertation or most extended submission.

 Open Days